ww44ss/okcupid/okcupid_exploratory.md

 [21] "status"      "essay0"
 ```

+Evidently the dataset is very rich.
+I explore a few individual female - male behavior trends in the first section below, and then focus on the correaltion of drinking habits to some of these trends in the second section.

-## Base Demographics
+## Base Behaviors and Demographics

-The first thing to look at are the base demographic counts of OkCupid users.
+The first thing to look at are the base behaviors and demographics of OkCupid users.
+Since we'll be splitting everything into male and female subsets, lets first get a handle on the differences in the population based on age and sex.

 ### How many men and women use OkCupid?